Fused LASSO as Non-Crossing Quantile Regression: Growth-at-Risk results

 While there is significant quantile variation for the coefficient of NFCI, the same cannot be said for the coefficient of GDP growth.
 The GNCQR yields virtually no quantile variation in almost all cases, with only pre-COVID of $h=1$ showing some variation.
 The other estimators also show less quantile variation for GDP growth than the NFCI, but they do not fully smooth out spurious quantile variation.
 Interestingly, FLQR also does not shrink away the quantile variation in GDP growth.

 The coefficient profile figures demonstrate that GNCQR is capable of identifying quantile variation better than simple FLQR.
-Furthermore, for the variables that have quantile variation, GNCQR shrinks away the `jagged' edges resulting in smoother quantile profiles.
+Furthermore, for the variables that have quantile variation, GNCQR shrinks away the ``jagged" edges resulting in smoother quantile profiles.
+This is likely the reason for the GNCQR's superior forecast performance: the GNCQR is able to identify quantile varying variables and shrink away any unnecessary variation in these variables profiles.

-To check the forecast performance of the different estimators, the quantile weighted CRPS (qwCRPS) of \citet{gneiting2011comparing} is chosen as a scoring rule.
-To calculate this measure, we first take the Quantile Score (QS), which is the weighted residual for a given forecast observation, $\hat{y}_{t+h,p}$.
-Using the QS, the qwCRPS is calculated as:

-where $w_q$ denotes a weighting scheme to evaluate specific parts of the forecast density.
-We choose this measure as the scoring rule because through different weighting schemes we can evaluate differences at different parts of the distribution.
-We consider 3 different weighting schemes: $w_q^1=\frac{1}{Q}$ places equal weight on all quantiles (denoted as CRPS), which is equivalent to taking the average of the weighted residuals; $w_q^2=q(1-q)$ places more weight on central quantiles; and $w_q^3=(1-q)^2$ places more weight on the left tail.
-The results using the different weighting schemes are presented in Table (\ref{tab:ForcRes3}).

-Note that in a forecasting setting, having $\alpha=1$ only ensures non-crossing quantiles in-sample.
-Nevertheless, for GNCQR, when $\alpha>1$, we start imposing non-crossing quantiles out-of-sample as well.
-As such for time-series settings, when $\alpha>1$, we are more likely to have non-crossing forecasted quantiles.
-Hence, we also sort the fitted quantiles following \citet{chernozhukov2009improving} to see whether GNCQR yields improvements beyond simple sorting.

-Looking at the unsorted results of Table \ref{tab:ForcRes3}, we can see that GNCQR yields the lowest weighted residual for all forecast horizons, for all weighting schemes.
-Given the evidence from the previous section, we can say that the performance of GNCQR is largely driven by its ability to distinguish between quantile varying variables and shrink away any unnecessary quantile variation.
-In particular, GNCQR does this better than FLQR, which performs the worst on many of the forecast horizons.

-The forecast result table also shows how BRW is a strong candidate to obtain density estimates.
-In particular, it is often only beaten by GNCQR.
-This highlights the usefulness of BRW in density estimation and for most applications should suffice as a first candidate to estimate.

-While sorting the fitted quantiles leads to improved forecast performance for almost all estimators, GNCQR retains its strong forecast performance.
-Furthermore, at the longer forecast horizon there is no difference between the sorted and unsorted performance of GNCQR which indicates that the method yields proper densities out of sample as well.
+These results verify the findings of \citet{adrian2019vulnerable}, namely that macro-financial linkages are important for downside risk of GDP growth.
+Notably, the GNCQR completely shrinks the quantile variation in the GDP coefficient, which signifies that, while past values of GDP are important in determining the location of the GDP distribution, most variation in the shape of the distribution is on account of changes in the financial conditions.
+Furthermore, we add to the finding of \citet{carriero2025specification}: beyond shrinkage, interquantile shrinkage has benefits for empirical macroeconomics.
+This is particularly important if the goal is to obtain the coefficient profiles, since post-processing sorting procedures are applicable to the fitted quantiles and not the coefficient profiles.